codio/knowledge/source/common/develop/ide/boxes/ext-access.rst

 Preview menu
 ------------
 Codio offers a fully customizable **Preview** menu that allows you to preview both static files (.html) and server files (.php files, Ruby, Node apps, etc.).
-See :ref:`Features documentation <features>` for more information.
+See :ref:`Preview documentation <preview>` for more information.

 Using the **Preview** menu, you can set up any number of 'aliases' both for static files and box CLI commands.